TFAGaming/NetLevel-Bot/README.md

 Make sure to replace "**GUILD_ID**" with an actual server ID that Mee6 is invited on.
 If Mee6 is on the server but returns an error while fetching using it's API, you must enable the leaderboard to the public, which means anybody can see the users XP leaderboard.

 > **Warning**
-> You have a chance of getting rate-limited by Mee6 API, which means you'll get a temporary ban (30 minutes) and you'll be able to use it again.
+> You have a chance of getting rate-limited by Mee6 API, which means you'll get a temporary ban (30 minutes) and you'll be able to use it again after the unban.
 If you get rate-limited again on the same day (24 hours), you will get another temporary ban (2 hours), and then, it's going to be a permanent IP ban.

 > **Note**
 > You can bypass the Mee6 API rate-limit and bans by changing your IP, but it's not recommended.
 Here is how to bypass: